 The research is clear: when teenagers have screens in their bedrooms, it interferes with their sleep.
-Just this week, a study in the Journal of the American Medical Association (JAMA) found that children ages 6 to 18 had an 88 percent higher risk of not sleeping enough when devices were in the bedroom and a 53 percent higher risk of getting a bad night’s sleep — and that’s when devices were in the bedroom just three nights a week.
+A study in the Journal of the American Medical Association (JAMA) found that children ages 6 to 18 had an 88 percent higher risk of not sleeping enough when devices were in the bedroom and a 53 percent higher risk of getting a bad night’s sleep—and that’s when devices were in the bedroom just three nights a week.

 How much sleep do teenagers need?
 The American Academy of Pediatrics recommends that from sixth grade to twelfth grade, pre-teens and teens should get between 8.5 to 9.5 hours of sleep each night.
 Unfortunately, the research also shows that most teenagers are sleep deprived, thanks to a variety of reasons including devices.

 The reason that electronic devices interfere with sleep is because the light emitted by those devices is like a wake up call to the human brain.
 Specifically, the light prevents a hormone called melatonin from building up in the brain.
 It’s this nightly production of melatonin that enables us to fall asleep.